-First of all we have all heard of DNA.
-But do you know what it actually means?
+First of all, we have all heard of DNA.
+But do you know what it means?

 DNA is in every living cell of the human body.
-It is the building blocks of life and are essentially instructions on how we are built.
+It is the building block of life and is essentially instructions on how we are built.